Condolences pour in after son of Ottawa Senators captain Erik Karlsson dies

-Ottawa Senators announced Tuesday that the son of captain Erik Karlsson and his wife, Melinda, has died.
+The club revealed on Tuesday that the son of Erik and Melinda Karlsson has died.

-"The collective thoughts and prayers of the Ottawa Senators organization, the city of Ottawa and entire hockey community rest with Erik and Melinda Karlsson following the loss of their son," read a statement from the team.
+The couple announced they were expecting in November 2017.
+Karlsson had previously said the baby was due in mid-April, around the start of the NHL playoffs.

-Condolences poured in on Twitter Tuesday afternoon.
-Players and teams alike shared heartfelt messages for the Karlsson family.
+The 27-year-old defenceman didn't suit up in the Senators' 7-2 loss to the Florida Panthers on Tuesday night, but following the game, his teammates and head coach Guy Boucher offered their condolences.

 The players and staff of the NHLPA extend their condolences to Erik and Melinda Karlsson following the loss of their son. https://t.co/gjoLYo5Ihw—